denten-books/plain-text/2-device.md

 nations, but between humanity and its automatons from the past.
 The only way to compete with the robot was for him to expand the human cultural capacity for creation.
 The one advantage the biological being has over the zootechnical animal is creative spontaneity.
-However, he argues that our capacity for creative and spontaneous action has to be continually on guard against lethargy.
+However, he argued also that our capacity for creative and spontaneous action has to be continually on guard against lethargy.
 The machines of yore ease the burden of creativity; they weaken the capacity for poiesis by reducing the effort necessary to bring it forth.